socomsystems/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Configuring ClamAV on Nextcloud
 -------------------------------

-Next, go to your Nextcloud Admin page and set your Nextcloud logging level to Everything.
+Next, go to your cyfrSpaces Admin page and set your cyfrSpaces logging level to Everything.

 .. figure:: ../images/antivirus-logging.png